+STUDENT CONTRACTS

-STUDENT CONTRACTS Student Success & Behavior Contracts
+Student Success & Behavior Contracts (if required)

-- The Executive Director or designee will determine terms of the contract. - Student commits to more positive behavior in the form of a written contract. - Parents/guardians are required to participate in Contract conferences with their child. - Students may be referred to a Discipline Hearing for contract violation.
+- The Executive Director or designee will determine terms of the contract. - Student must commit to positive behavior changes in the written contract.

+- Parents/guardians are required to participate in Contract conferences with their child. - Student may be referred to a Discipline Hearing for contract violation.